Skip to main content

 How to configure

-To configure the Filter Settings, follow these instructions:
+To configure the Filters, follow these instructions:

 1. In the upper-right corner of the portlet, click the gear icon.